-Which trends create opportunities or risks in the European market for natural food additives?
+Which trends offer opportunities or pose threats on the European natural food additives market?

 Demand for natural food additives in Europe is growing.
 Food companies are reformulating their products with natural ingredients in response to consumer demand for natural products.
 Although there are many openings for exports, there are also risks, such as price fluctuations, local sourcing, regulations and political uncertainty.